wei2912/wei2912/README.md

 Besides CS research, I take an avid interest in open source software engineering, although I haven't contributed much to large FOSS projects.
 I'm also passionate in education initiatives targeted at improving access to opportunities for the less privileged.

-In my free time, I like to brew a fresh cup of coffee/tea, listen to music, and occasionally indulge in other recreational activities.
+In my free time, I like to brew a fresh cup of coffee/tea, listen to music, and occasionally indulge in other recreational activities!